nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     <tr>
         <td>
             <ul>
-                <li> Select incomplete tasks with deadlines before or on the given date.</li>
+                <li> Select uncompleted tasks with deadlines before or on the given date.</li>
                 <li> Pros:
                     <ul>
                         <li>Less tasks are being shown.
 This may be more helpful as users can focus more on these tasks with an earlier deadline than the other tasks.</li>